| 26 Sept. 2003 Commissioner Joan M. DuBoisPlanning Commission

 increased impervious surface in the watershed will only exacerbate

+these problems.
 The actual density of Winchester Homes’ proposed development

 (the result of taking affordable housing allowances into account)